Uncover the Journey of Dr. Thomas H. Mills

 Retired from VA 2/19

-Hired as Staff Chaplain with OSF Healthcare 4/22, Danville, IL – works primarily in Emergency Department, ICU and the Behavioral Health Unit at a sister hospital in Urbana, IL
+Hired as Staff Chaplain with OSF Healthcare 4/22, Danville, IL – works primarily in the Emergency Department, Critical Care Unit, and the Behavioral Health Unit at a sister hospital in Urbana, IL.

 Dr. Mills was born to working class parents.
 His father was an Air Force enlisted man.
-Early on, he worked in aircraft maintenance.
-While with the Air National Guard and Air Reserve component his father was an aircrew member on C-97s and later on C-141s.
-His father worked most of his adult life as an Airframe and Powerplant repairman for the airline industry.
+Early on, his father worked in aircraft maintenance.
+While with the Air National Guard and Air Reserve components his father was an aircrew member on C-97s and later on C-141s.
+His father worked most of his adult life as an Airframe and Powerplant repairman for the Air Force and the airline industry.
 His mother was a stay-at-home mother and wife.

-During his time at home, Dr. Mills got involved in archery.
+As a teenager, Dr. Mills got involved in archery.
 He became the Arizona State champion several times.
 He also placed quite well in national competition.
 Both of his parents were Olympic Coaches for TEAM USA ARCHERY in 1996.
-In the early 1970s his father, Bill Mills, set two world records.
+In the early 1970s his father, Bill Mills, set two world records in archery.

 Because of those challenges, Dr. Mills has focused much of his ministry helping others with debilitating mental health challenges.
-He’s especially prone to helping Veterans and others “on the fringe” of society.
+He’s especially prone to helping U.S. military Veterans and others “on the fringe” of society.

 Dr. Mills’ hobbies are Amateur Radio and riding his motorcycle.